-Understanding the education system in Luxembourg can be a daunting task, which can be made more difficult if there’s a language barrier.
-However, you can choose from a range of national and international schools to enroll your child into the education system in Luxembourg.
+Understanding the education system in Luxembourg can be a daunting task; it can be more difficult if there’s a language barrier.
+However, you can choose from a range of national and international schools to enroll your child in the education system in Luxembourg.

-Most schools in Luxembourg are run by the state and are free.
-School is mandatory between ages 4 to 16 years old, and nearly every school is a multilingual melting pot of French, German, Luxembourgish, and some English.
-This guide will take you through the options and routine of Luxembourg’s fundamental education from age 3 to 11 years old and secondary education from ages 12 to 17 or 18 years old.
+The government runs most schools in Luxembourg for free.
+School is mandatory between ages 4 to 16 years old.
+Nearly every school is a multilingual melting pot of French, German, Luxembourgish, and some English.
+This guide takes you through the options of Luxembourg’s fundamental education from age 3 to 11 years old as well as secondary education from ages 12 to 17 or 18 years old.

-Fundamental Education in Luxembourg (enseignement fondamental) is a concept combining pre-school and elementary (primary) schools that was adapted in 2009.
-There are four ‘cycles’ or grade levels each child goes through beginning at about age 3 or 4 and ending at age 11.
-The enrolment age for each cycle look something like this:
+Fundamental Education in Luxembourg (enseignement fondamental) is a concept combining pre-school and elementary schools.
+There are four cycles or grade levels each child goes through beginning at about age three or four and ending at age 11.
+The enrolment age for each cycle breaks down into the following groups:

 Luxembourg education: Cycle 1

-While the first year, known as “early childhood education”, is optional, once your child is enrolled it is important to maintain their presence in class for the remaining time.
-The two mandatory years, known as pre-school, are compulsory for children turning four years of age before 1 September (basically a few weeks before the upcoming school year).
-Admissions usually begin in August, but if a family moves to Luxembourg later in the year, admission begins at the upcoming quarter.
+While the first year is optional, it’s important to maintain their presence in class once they start.
+The two mandatory years (pre-school) are for children turning four years of age before 1 September.
+Admissions usually begin in August.
+If a family moves to Luxembourg later in the year, admission begins in the upcoming quarter.
 The norm is to register your child at least three months before school begins.
-To enrol you must go to your commune’s education department (Service de l’Enseignement) and bring family residence certificates, the child’s birth certificate, and the necessary filled in registration form (given by the department).
+To enroll, go to your commune’s education department (Service de l’Enseignement) and bring family residence certificates, the child’s birth certificate, as well as a registration form.

-These primary school or elementary school cycles last two years each.
-At the end of each cycle students must have acquired a set of key learning skills in order to advance.
-Up to age 6, the learning focus is about increasing attention span, motor skills through games and puzzles, with light sums and lettering.
-After age 6, education focuses on literacy and learning German, French and Luxembourg.
-All schools are taught from the same textbooks of mathematics, science, natural science and history.
+These primary school or elementary school cycles each last two years.
+At the end of each cycle, students must acquire a set of key learning skills in order to advance.
+Up to age six, the learning focus is about increasing attention span, motor skills through games and puzzles, with light sums and lettering.
+After age 6, education focuses on literacy in addition to learning languages like German, French, and Luxembourgish.
+All schools use the same textbooks for mathematics, science, natural science, and history.

 Like Cycle 1, the school year begins in principle on 15 September and ends on 15 July.
-School transport is provided for free throughout Luxembourg.
-Classes run Mondays, Wednesdays and Fridays 8am to 4pm (with a break between noon and 2pm), and Tuesdays and Thursdays from 8am to noon.
-Like Cycle 1, to enrol you must go to your commune’s education department (Service de l’Enseignement) and bring family residence certificates, the child’s birth certificate, and the necessary filled in registration form.
+School transport is free throughout Luxembourg.
+Classes run on Mondays, Wednesdays, and Fridays from 8am to 4pm with a break between noon and 2pm; on Tuesdays and Thursdays, they run from 8am to noon.

-These cycles are offered through public, private and international schools in Luxembourg.
+These cycles are available at public, private, and international schools in Luxembourg.
 There are just over 150 fundamental schools in Luxembourg.
-To register, parents must go to the municipality secretary, or service of education of the school district, depending on the location.
-The family must provide the registration certificate, the child’s birth certificate, and the filled registration form.
-Like Cycle 1, changing schools is possible provided a written letter of request.
+To register, go to the municipality secretary or service of education of the school district, depending on the location.
+The family must provide the registration certificate, the child’s birth certificate, as well as the registration form.
+Similar to Cycle 1, changing schools is also possible in writing.

-Fundamental schools are public and usually chosen by the town of residence or area closest to where you live in Luxembourg.
-Your family must be registered in the municipality as a resident to begin attending school.
-If you choose to enrol your child outside of your school district, a written request and reason must be sent to the local school municipality department.
+Fundamental schools are public and usually chosen by the town of residence where you live in Luxembourg.
+Your family must register in the municipality as a resident to attend school.
+If you enroll your child outside of your school district, however, parents must request this in writing from the local school municipality department.
 Reasons of child custody, family workplace location, or moving to another location are a few examples.
-Be prepared for a possible wait list, and a fee for out-of-district enrolment.
+Prepare for a possible waitlist and a fee for out-of-district enrolment.
 Keep in mind that children across the country are learning from the same textbooks and working at the same pace.
-Individuals school ratings are private and are not handed out to parents or the public.
-Children are also free to attend early education in schools abroad, private schools and European or international schools.
+Individual school ratings are private, however, and are unavailable to parents.
+Children are also free to attend early education in schools abroad, private schools, and European or international schools.

 What comes next

-At the end of Cycle 4, students are directed to the next step of school that best matches their aspirations and abilities.
-National tests (les épreuves communes) in German, French and Mathematics are sat in March, in order to understand your child’s progress in relation to all the other sixth year children in Luxembourg.
-Classical system schools, called lycées, are catered for a university education future.
-The years offer the general foundation of courses within the topics of human sciences, literature, mathematics and natural sciences.
-Technical system schools, called Lycées techniques, pursue studies at more focused vocational careers like technician, engineering, accountancy, nursing, medicine, architecture, etc. This is determined by a combination of factors, such as the student’s personal expected levels of proficiency, their results of tests, their interests and strengths, and the parents’ opinion.
+At the end of Cycle 4, students go to the next step of school that best matches their aspirations and abilities.
+National tests (les épreuves communes) in German, French, and Mathematics are sat in March, in order to understand your child’s progress in relation to all the other sixth year children in Luxembourg.
+Classical system schools, called lycées, focus on preparing students for university.
+The years offer the general foundation of courses within the topics of human sciences, literature, mathematics, and natural sciences.
+On the other hand, technical system schools (Lycées techniques) pursue studies at more focused vocational careers.
+This is determined by a combination of factors, such as the student’s personal expected levels of proficiency, their results of tests, their interests and strengths, and the parents’ opinion.

-The Luxembourg government from 2004 to 2009 set up several new schools outside of the mainstream public systems, with innovative teaching methods like the Lycée Ermesinde, Eis Schoul, the École de la 2e chance, and the Deutsch-Luxemburgisches Schengen-Lyzeum Perl.
-International and private fundamental schools opened, and new pedagogical education methods expanded into other options for learning.
-In 2015, Luxembourg had 156 public basic schools, some with alternative educational approaches:
+The Luxembourg government set up several new schools outside of the mainstream public systems, with innovative teaching methods like the Lycée Ermesinde, Eis Schoul, the École de la 2e chance, and the Deutsch-Luxemburgisches Schengen-Lyzeum Perl.
+International and private fundamental schools also opened, and new pedagogical education methods expanded into other options for learning.
+In 2015, Luxembourg had 156 public basic schools, some with alternative educational approaches such as:

 - Eis Schoul: www.eisschoul.lu